Introduction to LangGraph and Stateful Workflows

 State Isolation and Persistence

-LangGraph isolates keys that are not defined in the state schema.
-If you pass extra metadata (e.g., "some_other_state"), it will be ignored by the graph runtime and won't pollute the final output:
+LangGraph ignores keys that are not in the state schema.
+If we pass extra metadata (e.g., "some_other_state"), the graph runtime drops it.
+So it never pollutes the final output:

 PYTHON